 Capel Soar y Mynydd, often called the most remote chapel in Wales, is a Welsh Calvinist Methodist Chapel which was built in 1822 to serve the hill farmers of the remote upper valleys.

-Today Soar y Mynydd chapel is still a site of active worship and visitors continue to make their pilgrimage to this hauntingly beautiful site from all over the world. it is reached along a single track metalled mountain road from Tregaron or skirting the Brianne Reservoir from Rhandirmwyn or the ancient mountain tracks of the drovers roads from Llanddewi Brefi.
+Today Soar y Mynydd chapel is still a site of active worship and visitors continue to make their pilgrimage to this hauntingly beautiful site from all over the world.
+It is reached along a single track metalled mountain road from Tregaron that continues over to Abergwesyn in Powys, or by or skirting the Brianne Reservoir from Rhandirmwyn in Carmarthenshire.
+An ancient mountain track, used by the drovers leads from Llanddewi Brefi.